kimberlypn/Shambomon/README.md

 The message in the middle indicates whose turn it is.
 If users try to join a game that is already full, the message will indicate that they are spectating.
-Spectators can watch the game in real-time but are not allowed to play.
+Spectators can watch the game in real time but are not allowed to play.
 ![battlefield page for spectators](screenshots/battlefield-spectator.png)

 Players can use the "Help" link in the top-right to toggle the help pages.